AmadeusMora/P1-Expanding_Cards/README.md

 This README.md is to list my thought process/thoughts/comments/concerns about the project as I go through it.

 update 1: project says to add the "style" attribute with the "background-image" property inline in the <div> tags.
-My understanding is that even though this method of styling is allowed, it is not the "best practices" method.
+My understanding is that even though this method of styling is allowed, it is not the "best practice" method.
 I will change this at the end of the project to include it in the "styles.css" file to see how it affects the project.